kovarxu/Own/Notes-and-code-segments/words.md

 flutter
 aspiration / ambition / pretension
 toll
-clasp
+clasp - 卡紧 抱紧 抓紧
-strand
-concise
-preliminary
-streak / stream / streamline
-stride
+strand - thread / aspect / land along ocean / leave sb. in a place concise - giving only the information that is necessary and important, preliminary - in preparation for ... streak / stream / streamline stride - long step / developing